-Cambodian leader flips the script on opponents’ noodle ploy
+Cambodian rivals use noodle ploy to get message across

 “Since people eat noodles all over the country, Hun Sen may first accuse them of being opposition supporters, but after seeing such a tide, so many people joining the noodle parties, Hun Sen said no, we cannot stop these noodle parties.
 If you can’t beat them, join them,” Sam Rainsy said.

+At a Buddhist temple in Phnom Pehn, Hun Sen’s party set up tables on a stage for about 300 people.
+As they eagerly slurped the breakfast noodle soup and chatted with one another, some confessed they were unaware of or didn’t care for the event’s political undertones.
+Others quoted the prime minister’s message of solidarity and national unity.

+“I have been eating the Khmer noodles since I was young,” said Pov Tha, 43.
+“I did not hear their appeals but I saw many people eating for free and then I joined them.”

-He speculated that the action might improve the political atmosphere.
+Sam Rainsy speculated that the action might improve the political atmosphere.

 “I think this may be a good sign.
 A good start to come to some kind of understanding between the ruling party and the opposition, so that the ruling party becomes more tolerant and accepts the very existence of an opposition,” he said.